achrysaetos/project_news/README.md

 # Project News

-A celebrity news aggregator for receiving the most recent celebrity headlines, using Node.js, MongoDB, and News API.
+A celebrity news aggregator for receiving the most recent celebrity headlines, built using Node.js, MongoDB, and News API.

 *Don't forget to add your database url and api keys.*